Does My Building Need an Oregon BPS Energy Audit?

 Multiple Buildings and Portfolio Considerations

 Some property owners manage multiple buildings across Oregon.
-Each building 35,000 square feet or larger must be evaluated separately.
-A portfolio might include some properties that must comply and others that don’t.
-Similarly, portfolio properties with different compliance tiers may have staggered deadlines.
-Develop a spreadsheet or tracking system for your properties to stay organized and ensure no building falls through the cracks.
+Each building 35,000 square feet or larger must be evaluated separately for compliance.
+A portfolio might include some properties that must comply and others that don’t, based on individual building square footage.

 Next Steps If Your Building Must Comply